 Can't find the answer you were looking for?
 Just

 How often is the database updated from the user supplied data?

 User submitted data goes through an internal process which results in legitimate data appearing on the site once approved.
-Typically this takes about 48 hours, but it varies.
+Typically this takes about a week, but it varies.

 How do I upload my data?

 is a tool that maintains a WoW addon which keeps records of the NPCs, items, etc. that you encounter in the game and periodically uploads it to Wowhead, to make sure that our database always has the most up-to-date information.
 Wowhead is a user-driven site--we wouldn't exist without the contributions of our users, and we always encourage WoW players to come and be a part of the Wowhead community!
 So make sure to try the Client application if you haven't before!